Roba1993/webcomponents-loader/README.md

 * Included javascript will be automatically executed on import

 ## How to use
+Install the webcomponents-loader with the following command:
+`npm install webcomponents-loader --save-dev`

 Configure the loader in the `webpack.config.js` as following:
 ```javascript
 module.exports = {